Who Needs Affordable Housing?

 - Grantee Information – To view amounts awarded to organizations under HUD programs over the past several years, go to CPD Allocations and Awards.
 To learn more about the agencies and organizations that have received funding, visit About Grantees.

-- Unanswered Policy or Reporting System Question? – If you are an organization with a HUD policy, program, or reporting system question, submit your question and get a response through Ask a Question.
+- Assistance with Reporting System Questions – If you have a question related to eCon Planning Suite or IDIS, please submit your question and get a response through Ask A Question.